 Taste problems are often process problems in disguise

 Yes, potassium can bring bitterness or a salty finish.
-But in gummies, the bigger issue is often non-uniform distribution.
-If the potassium isn’t fully dissolved or evenly dispersed, you can get tiny concentration pockets.
-The consumer experiences that as random “hits” of harsh taste or a drying, mineral-like afterfeel.
+But in gummies, the bigger issue is non-uniform distribution.
+If the potassium isn’t fully dissolved or evenly dispersed, you get tiny concentration pockets.
+The consumer experiences that as random hits of harsh taste or a drying, mineral-like afterfeel.

 When that happens, simply adding more flavor rarely solves it.
 The fix usually lives in manufacturing controls:

-• Pre-dissolution strategy to ensure the potassium is fully in solution before it meets the gel system
+- Pre-dissolution strategy to ensure potassium is fully in solution before it meets the gel system

 The failure mode that surprises brands: crystallization weeks later

-One of the most expensive lessons in gummy manufacturing is that a product can look perfect at pack-out and still fail later.
-As gummies cure and moisture migrates, potassium salts can cross solubility thresholds and begin to crystallize.
+One of the most expensive lessons in gummy manufacturing: a product can look perfect at pack-out and still fail later.
+As gummies cure and moisture migrates, potassium salts can cross solubility thresholds and crystallize.

 Quality control needs tighter discipline for mineral gummies

-Testing potassium content is straightforward in principle.
-The tricky part is that gummies are naturally prone to variability if deposit weights drift or if viscosity changes over the run.
+Testing potassium content is conceptually simple.
+The real challenge: gummies are naturally prone to variability if deposit weights drift or viscosity changes over the run.
 That’s why potassium gummies benefit from QC programs that emphasize process consistency as much as lab results.

 What “good” looks like at KorNutra

-At KorNutra, a potassium gummy that performs well isn’t the result of one clever ingredient choice-it’s the result of aligning dose goals, salt form, processing parameters, and QC strategy from the start.
+A good potassium gummy at KorNutra comes from aligning dose goals, salt form, processing parameters, and QC strategy from the start.
 The best programs treat potassium as part of the gummy system, not an add-on.

 A practical manufacturing checklist includes: